bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 Having the File records in the database means that you can examine all the files backed up for a particular Job.
 They take the most space in the catalog (probably 90-95% of the total).
 When the File records are pruned, the Job records can remain, and you can still examine what Jobs ran, but not the details of the Files backed up.
 In addition, without the File records, you cannot use the Console restore command to restore the files.

-When a Job record is pruned, the Volume (Media record) for that Job can still remain in the database, and if you do a :strong:`list volumes`, you will see the volume information, but the Job records (and its File records) will no longer be available.
+When a Job record is pruned, the Volume (Media record) for that Job can still remain in the database, and if you do a :bcommand:`list volumes`, you will see the volume information, but the Job records (and its File records) will no longer be available.

 In each case, pruning removes information about where older files are, but it also prevents the catalog from growing to be too large.
 You choose the retention periods in function of how many files you are backing up and the time periods you want to keep those records online, and the size of the database.
 It is possible to re-insert the records (with 98% of the original data) by using :command:`bscan` to scan in a whole Volume or any part of the volume that you want.